ikelaiah/threadsafecollections-fp/ROADMAP.md

 - `Lock()` re-entry limitations remain and its final safe-use design is deferred to 0.8.9;
 - comparer, hashing, and construction defaults are not fully uniform; and
-- macOS and other targets are not tested by the repository.
+- macOS and other targets are out of scope for now; the maintained focus is Windows x86-64 and Linux.

 ## Milestones at a glance